Home > For Authors > Submission Guidelines

 Line drawings: 1200 dpi

-• Do not embed any figures within your chapter text in MS Word.
-Use Basecamp to post individual files of good-quality images.
+Do not embed any figures within your chapter text in MS Word.

-• Be sure to include credit lines in the figure legends for any borrowed material (see Permissions and Courtesies section).
+Be sure to include credit lines in the figure legends for any material that is not your own. (see Permissions and Courtesies section).

 Tables